preciofishbone/OmniaDocsG2/roadmap/index.rst

 * Editorial pipeline.
 Possibility to plan ahead and get an overview of what publishing work is coming up for editors.
 * Sort Pages in Page Rollup by statistics.
 * Publishing App Reports Dashboard.
 Dynamic reports with configurable columns.
+* Tenant and Business Profile queries in Page Rollup.

 Document Management
 ---------------------------------------------